VAIJ-TEJAS/Articles/Introduction to Automation using Python/draft2.md

 ![beautiful][7]

 **5. Pandas :** Pandas is a powerful data manipulation library that provides high-level data structures and functions for working with structured data.

-**uses :** It's commonly used for automating data processing tasks, such as cleaning, transforming, and analyzing datasets.
+It's commonly used for automating data processing tasks, such as cleaning, transforming, and analyzing datasets.

      import pandas as pd
      data = {